-Southern Rural Water has a number of storages where people can use boats.
+Southern Rural Water has a number of storages where people can use boats and non-powered craft.

 |Storage||Power boating?||Non-powered boats Including Canoes and Kayaks||Boat Ramp Locations||More Information|

 |Lake Glenmaggie||Yes||Yes||Kelly Cove, Lake Glenmaggie Caravan Park, Stuckeys Point, Glenmaggie and District Boat Club, Sandy Point||Lake Glenmaggie recreation page|

 |Blue Rock Lake||Yes, with speed restrictions||Yes||Old Tanjil Road, Spillway Road||Blue Rock Lake recreation page|